-Today we look at a house in Lincolnshire which had an exterior wall with unpainted bricks which over time had become loose and brittle, requiring immediate action to protect the walls with a render coating.
+Today we look at a house near Spalding in Lincolnshire, which had an exterior wall with unpainted bricks which over time had become loose and brittle, requiring immediate action to protect the walls with a render coating.

-In addition, several alterations over the years, and extensions, had left the building with a pattern of about 5 different types of brick.
+In addition to the issues and problems the owner had with how the walls looked, there had been several alterations over the years, and extensions too, all of which had left the building with a pattern of about 5 different types of brick.

 The owners wanted a uniform finish, the same across the entire wall surface, but of course merely painting over the brick with paint, would bring its own problems as the house would then need to be repainted every year, something the owners did not relish for one minute.

-The entire house was a mis match of various bricks and to be honest, although a very nice house, the exterior appearance did not do it justice.
+The entire house was a mis-match of various bricks and to be honest, although a very nice house, the current exterior appearance did not do it justice, I am sure you would agree?.

 Rendering over brickwork.